This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Pour the batter into a 9×13-inch pan and bake at 350°F for 26-28 minutes.
 Test the cake for doneness by inserting a toothpick into the center of the cake.
 If the toothpick comes out clean, your cake is done.
 Remove from the oven and allow to cool completely.

-- For the frosting: Cut the butter into 1-inch blocks.
-Beat the butter for 1-2 minutes until it is slightly softened.
+- Cut the butter into 1-inch blocks.
+Beat the butter for 3-4 minutes until it’s softened.

 - Then add the cream cheese and cream together for 2-3 minutes until they are fluffy and free of lumps, scape down the bowl occasionally.